cfryerdev/microfrontends-react-js-typescript/readme.md

-# Microsites using Module Federation and React
+# Microfrontends using Module Federation and React
 This is an example application using react (and webpoack) as a host, and create react application as remotes.
 These are dynamically resolved in each next page route, and defined either ssr true/false.

 Note: This solution architecture is for use with a mono repo only.